Nyabsi/blog/blogs/pico-4-ultra-review.md

 ### OOBE (Out-of-box experience)

-The Pico 4 Ultra does not require account registration of any kind.
+The Pico 4 Ultra does not enforce account or cloud services for the device operation.

-When you first start the device it asks you to select your language set your IPD and then it asks your consent for data collection which you can decline, after the setup is done you're thrown into PicoOS which has few preinstalled demo applications you can try and experience the system.
+When you first boot the device it asks you for a few things: Your language, Your IPD and do you concept to giving analytics.

+Once the setup process is done, you are free to use the system however you like, it does bundle three demoes you can try out though.

 Without account however, some of the OS experience may be limited or non-functional but you can use the Headset in PCVR through PICO Connect without an account without an issue if you wish to do so.